CRiginos1/UQ_BIOL3310/README.md

 ### Wish list of code needs:

-- Interacting with BioOracle (marine layers)

 - Tree manipulation and retrieval

-- How to measure phylogenetic signal
+- How to measure phylogenetic signal, rate of change (Blomberg's K)

-- Phylogenetic corellation
+- past and present data

+- Interacting with BioOracle (marine layers), pulling out environmental information, confidence intervals

-- Phylogenetic rate of change?
+- web of science searching

 - **Please add your wish lists to discussion board and they will be added here along with resources to show you how to do those analyses!**